alexandrevilain/temporal-operator/docs/features/multi-cluster-replication.md

 To set up multi-cluster replication using the temporal operator, you must first enable global namespaces on the clusters you wish to support, and then assign them a unique failover version.
 This can be configured via the `spec.replicaton` of the `TemporalCluster` resource.
-Temporal operator automatically configures the remaining fields, and currently hard-codes the failover increment to 100.
+Temporal operator automatically configures the remaining fields, and currently hard-codes the failover increment to 10, meaning you can have at most one leader and 9 followers.
 If a cluster fails, the remaining clusters will elect a new primary cluster based with the lowest failover version.
 The original cluster, if it comes back online, will be assigned a new failover version, which is always the lowest multiple of the failover increment (+ initialFailoverVersion) that is greater than the leader cluster's failover version.

 ```yaml